Anypoint Platform Access FAQs

 Accept the invitation using the email where it was sent.
 After you’ve accepted the invitation, visit your profile to change your email address.

-If you accept an invitation, sign in, and can’t see anything on your organization’s Developer Portal, one of the following may be affecting your view:
+If you accept an invitation, log in, and can’t see anything on your organization’s Developer Portal, one of the following might be affecting your view:

 No one in your organization has added any APIs yet, and thus there are no API Portals to display.